The Government Procurement Review: Switzerland

 The FAPP provides an explicit definition of 'public contracts' as transactions by which a contracting authority subject to the law procures against payment products or services for the fulfilment of its (public) tasks.
 Accordingly, the public contract is characterised by its remuneration and the exchange of goods or services in return.
 It is not necessary for the consideration to consist of money; monetary benefits that are only indirectly exchanged are also covered.

 Under Swiss law, the following contracts are generally subject to public procurement rules:

 - supply contracts (i.e., contracts for the supply of movable goods, in particular by purchase, lease, rent or hire);

 - service contracts (i.e., contracts for the rendering of services); and

 - works contracts (i.e., contracts for building and civil engineering work).

 In addition, the FAPP provides a list of contracts not covered by the law.
-If, for example, a public authority acquires, rents or leases real estate or enters into contracts regarding financial services, the FAPP does not apply.
+If, for example, a public authority acquires, rents or leases real estate, or enters into contracts regarding financial services, the FAPP does not apply.
 In addition, contracts to be concluded in certain sectors are excluded from the FAPP.
-Furthermore, the FAPP lays down thresholds (without value added tax) for contracts that can be awarded directly and without invitation to tender:
+Furthermore, the FAPP lays down thresholds (without value added tax) for contracts that can be awarded directly and without invitation to tender, which are:

 - 150,000 Swiss francs for supply and service contracts; and